Concerns Grow Over Monkey Brain Research At UC Davis Involving Elon Musk Company

 DAVIS (CBS13) — There are growing concerns over medical research conducted at UC Davis on live animals.
 The experiments involve a company co-founded by Elon Musk.

-For several years, more than 20 monkeys at the UC Davis primate center were used in research to treat brain disorders.READ MORE: Sac State President Calls For Continued Indoor Masking After Photos Show Him Defying Statewide Mandate
+For several years, more than 20 monkeys at the UC Davis primate center were used in research to treat brain disorders.READ MORE: Racist Vandalism Continues To Rock Sacramento City Unified School District

 Pager, a nine-year-old macaque, had a Neuralink chip placed in each side of his brain.
 Neuralink is a private company co-founded by Musk.
 Their product is a computer interface that can be implanted in a brain to control motor function.